loyslane/Greenfield-Project/README.md

 Only one marker can make it to the end of each number.
 The game ends when one player wins three numbers.

-Todo:
-Database collections:
+##Todo
-  -create users for players to log in so they can play their games, tracking which games they're playing and which turn they're on, and stats for each player to track how many games they've won.
+* Create user db for players to log in so they can play their games, tracking which games they're playing and which turn they're on, and stats for each player to track how many games they've won.
-  -create a db of current games being played with where each of the colored markers are on the board, and whose turn it is.
+* Create a db of current games being played with where each of the colored markers are on the board, and whose turn it is.
-Other:
-  -roll dice and show possible combos.
+* Create a page to roll dice and show possible combos.
-  -mark where the temporary markers are.
+* Create a page that marks where the temporary markers are.
-  -some way for players to choose to stop their turn or keep playing."# Greenfield-Project"
+* Make sure players can  choose to stop their turn or keep playing.